kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

 Description
 ===========
-Provides monitoring of FSP3000R7 optical transport systems manufactured by Adva Optical Networking.
+Provides monitoring of FSP3000R7 optical transport systems manufactured by Adva Optical Networking in Zenoss.

-This is a subset of the functionality provided by Adva's proprietary Network Management System.
+This is a subset of the functionality provided by Adva's proprietary FSP Network Manager.
 Most alerts are implemented and optical signal strength is graphed.
 Most blade types will be detected when modeling a system.
-Alerts severities match Adva's NMS severity levels.
+The five severity levels used in Adva's FSP Network Manager are mapped to the five severity levels in Zenoss.

 Zenpack contents
 ================